L I N K E - N e w s l e t t e r , 2 0 0 2

 A silly little game and a complete waste of online time, but it does appeal to one's childlike instincts.
 Then again, I still play Space Invaders.

 For a more adult offering, check out www.mrlt.com.
-This is the official website of the Mr. Leatherman Toronto contest, held last weekend.
+This is the official website of the Mr. Leatherman Toronto contest.
 If you like pictures of attractive well-buffed men in various leather outfits, visit the Art Section.
 If you're curious about the gay leather subculture, check out the FAQ section.
 This site is informative, down-to-earth, and doesn't take itself seriously.

 http://www.mailleartisans.org will take you to the largest collection of chain mail knits and weaves on the net.
 Click on Weaves at the top of the page and prepare to be amazed.
 Over 200 knits in four categories.
 If you're good at staring at things and figuring out how to duplicate them, you'll burn out your computer monitor learning new ways to weave wire rings.
 All I can say is wow......
 WOW!